Stop Press: Just launched - My new eBook - Beginner's Guide to Growing your Own Vegetables in Cyprus

 Cyprus may have gorgeous weather most of the time but gardening here is not easy.
 While we have generally mild conditions in the winter months, the intense heat of summer literally fries many plants, making a productive vegetable garden a real challenge.

-Now I'm not a very experienced gardener but I love going to Cyprus garden centres to see what plants are available and, when I moved to the island, I really wanted to try my hand at growing vegetables in Kypros too.
+Now I'm not the most experienced gardener, but I love going to Cyprus garden centres to see what plants are available and, when I moved to the island, I really wanted to try my hand at growing vegetables here too.

-I've learned a lot in the past few years through lots of trial and error, so here are some tips from a local, inexperienced gardener...who, by the way, has managed to crack growing cherry tomatoes as you can see:
+I've learned a lot over the last 15 years through lots of trial and error, so here are some tips from a local, relatively inexperienced gardener...who, by the way, has managed to crack growing cherry tomatoes as you can see:

 Plants in Cyprus grow ten times faster than anything you may have grown in the UK.

-The common Cyprus shrub, by which I mean anything "bush-like" that takes your fancy in your local Cypriot garden centre, will need ENORMOUS amounts of pruning.
+The common Cyprus shrub, by which I mean anything "bush-like" that takes your fancy in your local Cypriot garden centre, will need ENORMOUS amounts of cutting with a pair of heavy dutypruning shears.
 And believe me, pruning hard woody branches takes forever!

-Take the beautiful purple solano bush (picture in the section below), for instance.
+Take the beautiful purple solano bush (see picture further on), for instance.
 I have to prune these bushes at least six times a year or they would literally take over the place!

 Do NOT just buy plants that look pretty and colourful.
 Check whether they need lots of water AND check to see how big they will grow.

-Which means you need to employ a gardener if you want your holidays in villas Cyprus to BE a holiday and not a week filled with household chores and gardening each time you visit!
+Which means you need to employ a gardener if you want your holidays in your Cyprus villa to BE a holiday and not a week filled with household chores and gardening each time you visit!